$t$-Structures with Grothendieck hearts via functor categories

 (3) Note that for any pure-injective object $Y_0\in\mcC$, we have $Y_0\in\mcS^\perp$ if and only if $h_\pure(Y_0)\in h_\pure(\mcS)^\perp=\mcT^\perp$.
 If we combine this with part~(1) and a classical fact that $E\in\mcA_\pure(\mcD)$ is injective if and only if $E\cong q'(E_0)$ for an up to isomorphism unique injective module $E_0\in\mcT^\perp$, we deduce that $X\in\mcD$ is pure-injective if and only if $h_\pure(X)$ is injective in $\mcA_\pure(\mcD)$. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop.universal AB5 homology}] Let us keep the notation of~\eqref{eq.definition of h_pure} and suppose that we are given a coproduct-preserving homological functor $H\dd\mcD\la\mcA$ to an AB5 abelian category.
+\begin{proof}[Proof of Proposition~\ref{prop.universal AB5 homology}] Let us keep the notation of~\eqref{eq.definition of h_pure} and suppose that we are given an AB5 abelian category $\mcA$.
 For simplicity and without loss of generality, assume that $\mcS =\mcS [n]$, for all $n\in\mathbb{Z}$.
-Then $H\circ q$ essentially uniquely factors as $H\circ q=F\circ h_\pure$ by~\cite[Corollary 2.4]{K} and, since $F\dd\Mod\mcC^c\la\mcA$ is exact, coproduct-preserving, and vanishes on $h_\pure(\mcS)$, $F$ factors further as $F=G\circ q'$.
-To summarize, we have where $h_\mcD=h_\pure:\mcD\la\mcA_\pure(\mcD)$.
-By the universal property of the localization functor $q$ (see also~\cite[1.3 Proposition]{GZ}), we also have $H\cong G\circ h_\mcD$ and such $G$ is by construction unique up to isomorphism.
+Then the equivalence

+as in~\eqref{eq.univ-prop-hpure-Krause} restricts to an equivalence between the full subcategories of \begin{enumerate} \item[(i)] exact coproduct-preserving functors $\Mod\mcC^c\la\mcA$ vanishing on $h_\pure(\mcS)$ and \item[(ii)] coproduct-preserving homological functors $\mcC\la\mcA$ vanishing on $\mcS$. \end{enumerate} Now $q'$ from~\eqref{eq.definition of h_pure} is a coproduct-preserving Serre quotient functor, so $(q')^*$ is fully faithful and, in fact, restricts to a fully faithtul functor

+whose essential image is precisely the class of functors described in (i) above.
+Similarly, $q$ from~\eqref{eq.definition of h_pure} is also a localization functor (recall~\cite[\S2.1]{N}) and $q^*$ restricts to a fully faithful functor